michaelphagen/Little-Steps/README.md

 ### What is Little Steps?

 Little Steps is a guide to help you take back control of your data.
 It is a collection of small steps that you can take to improve your privacy and security.
 These steps take less than 5 minutes each and are easy to follow.
 You can do them in any order you like, but we recommend you start with the first step and work your way down.
-If you are interested in taking your privacy and security to the next level, check out Big Steps, which focuses more on removing yourself from data collection ecosystems.

 **YOU DO NOT NEED TO FOLLOW ALL OF THESE STEPS!**
 This is all about choice, so do what you feel comfortable with.